hannesdelbeke/unimenu/README.md

 openmenu.config_setup(config_path)
 ```

+## When to use

+some software e.g. Unity & Maya already have good ways to make custom menus.
+If you only use 1 software and find it easy to make a menu, you don't need openmenu.

+The power of this module comes from standardising menu creation across multiple software.
+Great for studio-pipelines with several programs.
+Openmenu can also help to make menu creation less complex e.g. in Blender.

 ## Notes
 - support loading multiple configs.
 Great for a single studio config and several project configs.
 Or a team config.
 - support creating another config to a previously created menu, or submenu!